How to Get a North Carolina Contractors License

 The board further issues a license that permits electricians to work on single-family detached residential dwellings.

-Finally, there are six special restricted electrical contracting classifications that only allow for a limited scope of contracting work to be performed.
+There are six special restricted electrical contracting classifications that only allow for a limited scope of contracting work to be performed.
 These are the:

 - Fire alarm/low voltage